vedph/cadmus_core/Doc/core.md

 Thus, there are only 4 repository methods affecting history:

-- `addItem`: adds or updates an item (not its parts).
+- `AddItem`: adds or updates an item (not its parts).
-- `deleteItem`: deletes an item with all its parts.
+- `DeleteItem`: deletes an item with all its parts.
-- `addPart`: adds or updates a part.
+- `AddPart`: adds or updates a part.
-- `deletePart`: deletes a part.
+- `DeletePart`: deletes a part.

 History records are just wrappers, which include a copy of the original record, plus some additional data, i.e.: